pratch/MobiHoc-2018/submission.md

 The SICE Annual Conference 2020 accepts two types of submissions for review:

 ### Regular Paper
 Full papers (6 pages in conference format) must be submitted for review.
 The accepted papers will be submitted for inclusion into **IEEE Xplore Digital Library** as well as other Abstracting and Indexing (A&I) databases.
 Normal length for the final manuscript of the regular paper is 6 pages.
 Paper exceeding 6 pages may be submitted upon payment of overlength page charges.
 A maximum of 2 extra pages above 6 pages are permitted.
-The paper must be submitted through [Submission System (TBD)](#) by the due date.
+The paper must be submitted through [Papercept](https://controls.papercept.net/conferences/scripts/start.pl#SICE20) by the due date.

 ### Position Paper
 Extended abstracts (2-4 pages in conference format) must be submitted for review.
 This category is provided for authors who want to present a timely review of research, a case study, and so on.
 This type of papers will **NOT be submitted for inclusion** into the IEEE Xplore Digital Library.
-The paper must be submitted through [Submission System (TBD)](#) by the due date.
+The paper must be submitted through [Papercept](https://controls.papercept.net/conferences/scripts/start.pl#SICE20) by the due date.

 ### Download Templates
 - [SICE2020 Tex Template]({% asset SICE2020TexTemplate.zip @path %})